rjaques/Sirah-Project/README.md

 |     |- workflows/
 |           |- build_website.yml: script that runs on github server anytime something is changed to the repo;
 |                                 it uses the build_html.py script (in the root folder) to rebuild the website.
+|           |- automated_release.yml: automatically creates a release every 3 months
+|           |- manual_release.yml: creates a new release at the click of a button
 |- data/ : contains the data from which the website is built
 |     |- witness_files/ : contains the witness text files
 |     |- top_menu/ : contains markdown files for each section in the horizontal menu on the top of the website.
 |     |              When you create a new markdown file here, a new section will be added to the menu bar.
 |     |- side_menu/ : contains markdown files for each section in the side menu on the website.
 |     |               When you create a new markdown file here, a new section will be added to the side menu.
+|     |- landing_page/ contains the markdown file for the landing page (home): index.md
 |     |- meta/ : contains the Excel files with the metadata for the witness codes and bibliography
 |- work-in-progress/ : contains the generated witness html pages for the latest data
 |     |- css/ : contains the css files that define the styling of the website